kemulka/portfolio/vizcritique.md

 # The Rework and Wireframe

+My main objective in the rework for this graphic was to simply the message.
+In the article, the graphic is used to accompany the following statement, "Finding #1: Racial disparitites in student debt are larger than previously understood, and have grown dramatically in recent decades."
+The author goes on to cite a large gap between black and white students in how much they owe four years after graduation, using figures from 1993 and 2008 graduates.
+I focused in on the references to disparities being "large" and having "grown dramatically."
+It is this message I aim to tease out of the messsiness of the original graphic to create a more compelling picture of the author's important finding.

+Keeping in mind my objective, along with the points from my critique, I sketched out a few bar charts and a table that focused in on the borrowing gap growth over time.

 ![alt text](/Photo Feb 21, 11 53 50 PM.jpg)

-Feedback #1: Black borrowers owe $50k in debt on average?
+Reviewer #1: Black borrowers owe $50k in debt on average?
 In 1993 debt was fairly consistent across racial groups.
 The table is a little confusing - black borrower's owed that much more?

-Feedback #2: Woah, I see that Black borrowers have a lot more debt.
+Reviewer #2: Woah, I see that black borrowers have a lot more debt.
 It took me a minute to see it was a comparison for two different years.
-I like the bar charts.
+The bar charts are easy to read, but it took me a second to realize the scale is different between %s and $s.

 # The Redesign